FAQs

 Are the lures hard to rig?

-Hypertension Rigging Video
+refer to the Hypertension Rigging Video

 How often do I have to re-rig?